Hunter Miska: Professional

 Having recorded his best season statistics in the AHL in his first year with the Eagles, Miska was re-signed by the Avalanche to a two-year, two-way contract extension on October 20, 2020.
 With an injury to fellow Avalanche goaltender Pavel Francouz, Miska remained on the opening night roster for the pandemic shortened season.
 Serving as the backup, on January 21, 2021, Miska made his first career NHL start; he made 23 saves in a 4–2 loss to the Los Angeles Kings.
 On February 26, Miska recorded his first career NHL win in a 3–2 victory over the Coyotes.
 Unable to solidify his role through 5 appearances, Miska was returned to the AHL after he was relieved from the net in a 8–4 victory over the Anaheim Ducks on March 16, 2021.

 In the final season of his contract with the Avalanche in 2021–22, Miska was unable to replicate his earlier success with the Eagles, however collected 10 wins through 17 games and featured in 2 regular season contests with the Utah Grizzlies of the ECHL.

 As a free agent after three seasons within the Avalanche organization, Miska agreed to sign his first European contract by committing to a one-year deal with German club, Straubing Tigers of the Deutsche Eishockey Liga (DEL), on July 9, 2022.

 After two successful seasons with Straubing, Miska left the DEL as a free agent and secured a one-year contract with prominent Russian club, HC Dynamo Moscow of the Kontinental Hockey League (KHL), on July 23, 2024.
 In the 2024–25 season, Miska made 14 appearances with Dynamo and secured 5 wins before leaving the club through the mid-point of the season.
 In returning to North America as a free agent, Miska was signed to an AHL for the remainder of the season with the Bridgeport Islanders, the primary affiliate to the New York Islanders, on January 12, 2025.

+Miska remained a free agent into the season, belatedly returning to the professional ranks in re-joining ECHL club, Utah Grizzlies, on February 18, 2026.
+In stabilising the Grizzlies crease, Miska posted 7 wins through 16 appearances, before ending the season on the roster of AHL affiliate, the Colorado Eagles, on a PTO.

+Miska was signed to a one-year AHL contract to remain within the Eagles organization for the 2026–27 season on August 24, 2026.